tbrowder/CSV-Table/README.md

   * Automatic determination of separator character

-    The header line is searched for the most-used separator character from this list: `|`, `;`, `,`.
+    The header line is searched for the most-used separator character from this list: `|`, `;`, and `,`.
 Other non-space characters may be used but are probably not tested.
 File an issue if you want to use a separator not currently specified.

 Limitations
 -----------